vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 ![Kube2IAM](/images/guides/kubernetes/platform-security/workload-identity-kube2iam.png)

-Kube2IAM Pods run on every node via a Daemonset.
+Kube2IAM Pods run on every node via a DaemonSet.
 Each Pod injects an iptables rule to capture outbound traffic to the metadata API and redirect it to the running instance of Kube2IAM on that node.